wp-plugins/child-theme-configurator/readme.txt

 * Contact us at http://www.lilaeamedia.com/about/contact if you have any questions.

 = 1.4.8 =
-* Removed backtrace in main CSS parser regex due to high memory usage.
+* Removed backreference in main CSS parser regex due to high memory usage.

 = 1.4.7 =
 * Fixed uninitialized variable in files UI.